donprecious/facebook_lead_restapi/README.md

-# facebook_lead_restapi
+# Facebook lead restapi
-this api connect to facebook in other to retive lead data filled by user this api is hosted in https://www.facebookleads.wellnessanddiets.com as a sub domain for testing purpose
+## This api connect to facebook in other to retive lead data filled by user
+## This api is hosted in https://www.facebookleads.wellnessanddiets.com as a sub domain for testing purpose

 Root Url https://facebookleads.wellnessanddiets.com/
-1- GET api/fb/leads  - retrive default lead data by leadId using 1989755784405615 as the default Lead id
+## 1. GET api/fb/leads  - retrive default lead data by leadId using 1989755784405615 as the default Lead id

+'''
 response

 {
   "data": [
     {